-Please note, this course does not include the exam in the cost.
+This course does not include the exam in the cost for events before 5th October 2020.
 To book the exam and take it at the end of your course please book on code SDEEX-2 with one of our team.

 Based on the BCS syllabus, this course is concerned with the fundamental skills of systems development.
 Its focus is on systems lifecycles, systems investigation, modelling and quality assurance as it is perceived that these underpin all systems development.
 The course also introduces the delegate to how the systems development effort could be organised.
 The BCS syllabus distinguishes between the different generic lifecycle types, methods and approaches, and requires a more in-depth exploration of a specific approach.